ZahidHasan71/php-learning/datatypes/README.md

             echo "Addition of floating numbers: " .$sum;
             ?>

-### 3. PHP Boolean
+### 4. PHP Boolean
 A Boolean represents two possible states: TRUE or FALSE.
 Booleans are often used in conditional testing.
-It holds only two values: TRUE (1) or FALSE (0).it is the simplest data type works like switch.
+It holds only two values: TRUE (1) or FALSE (0).
+It is the simplest data type works like switch.

     Example:
             <?php
                 $x = true;
                 $y = false;
             ?>

+### 5. PHP Array
+An array stores multiple values of same data type in a single variable.

+     Example:
+            <?php
+                $bikes = array("Honda","Yamaha","Royal Enfield");
+                var_dump($cars);
+            ?>

+### 6. PHP Object
+Classes and objects are the two main aspects of object-oriented programming.

+### 6. PHP NULL Value
+Null is a special data type that has only one value: NULL.
+There is a convention of writing it in capital letters as it is case sensitive.

+A variable of data type NULL is a variable that has no value assigned to it.

+Tip: If a variable is created without a value, it is automatically assigned a value of NULL.

+    Example:
+            <?php
+                $bikes = array("Honda","Yamaha","Royal Enfield");
+                var_dump($cars);
+            ?>

+Variables can also be emptied by setting the value to NULL
 ## Refrences
     1. php.net
     2. w3school